OliviaKeiter/building-out-loud/05-i-built-a-business-in-a-day.md

 A vague prompt gets a vague agent.
 A well-written spec paired with a clean kickoff prompt gets an agent that operates with real constraints from the first message.
 The quality of what comes out is almost entirely determined by the quality of what goes in.

-The full methodology, the CLAUDE.md, the agent foundation, all six specs, and all six kickoff prompts, is public:
+> ⚠️ The full methodology, the CLAUDE.md, the agent foundation, all five specs, and all five kickoff prompts, is public.

-🔗 github.com/OliviaKeiter/olivia-keiter-build-methodology

 Take it.
 Adapt it.
 Build something real with it.
 Please tell me about it, I want to learn too.
+>
+> 🔗 github.com/OliviaKeiter/olivia-keiter-build-methodology

 ---